Breaking Down the Real Meaning of an XDR Solution

 As more data is added, queries performance can become slower.
 Using efficient storage formats and creating indexes can help speed things up.

-Integrating a data lake with existing systems can be tricky, especially when dealing with hybrid environments, cloud and local data sources.
+Data integration can be tricky, especially when dealing with hybrid environments, cloud, and local data sources.

 By weighing the advantages and disadvantages of data lakes, organizations can make more informed decisions about their data strategy.